What’s new in the Mark IV?

 The director is usually hidden back in “video village.”
-He/she sees the talent through the intermediacy of the unit, but the net result is that despite the technology, the effect is a real intimacy.
+He/she sees the talent through the unit, and the net result is that despite the technology, the effect is a real intimacy.
 Fear is overcome.
 Eye lines are preserved.

 Instead of the director dividing his/her attention between the actor and an image of the actor on a production monitor, the director and actor have an eye to eye “conversation.”